Learn about our newest development, Insight Reels! This infographic goes over how they work and how you might benefit from them.

 The Problems with Traditional Tools

 At the core, traditional market research tools simply require too much time to yield actionable results.
 Insights often lie deep in a mountain of data and the daunting task of analyzing all this raw information slows down the entire research process.
 To add insult to injury, research is often restricted to single team or department.
 With the increasing demand for more consumer insights, research teams can become a bottleneck slowing down initiatives company-wide.

 The Promise of Modern Tools

-Modern market research tools like those offered in the Fuel Cycle Market Research Cloud empower you to uncover insights more efficiently and keep up with the pace that agile demands.
+Modern market research tools like those offered in the Fuel Cycle Research Engine empower you to uncover insights more efficiently and keep up with the pace that agile demands.
 Some of the most time-consuming elements of the research process lie in survey design and programming.
 Qualtrics’s XM Automated Solutions for instance, offers expert-designed project templates spanning common use cases for product, brand, customer, and employee research.
 When it comes to analysis, today’s modern machine learning tools take the tedium and guesswork out of unearthing insights by doing the heavy lifting.
 Solutions like sentiment analysis make it easy to decipher topic and sentiment from rich qualitative data, ultimately enabling you to internally communicate insights faster, resulting in faster change across the whole organization.

 You may be thinking, “This sounds great!
 But at which stage in the agile process should we run research exactly?”
 The answer: all of them.
 Let’s break it down.

 Using existing customer knowledge and running preliminary research to further flesh out customer pain points will set you on the right path for design and development.
 After all, if you’re not addressing the right problems, you’re wasting your time.